What are book shares? (with photo)

 If an investor wishes to obtain share certificates for book-entry shares, it is easy to request them from the transfer agent.
 The agent will then arrange for the certificates to be printed and duly documented, in accordance with the terms and conditions in force in the country of origin where the shares are issued.

-See also What is a cross trade? (with photo)
+See also What are uneven cash flows? (with photo)

 Related Posts